FineasRobotics/driverless/3_control/robot_control/README.md

 ## Launches
 * `robot_control.launch` - launches the `robot_control_node` fully parametarised for our 2017 car SISU 2.
 * `rqt_robot_control.launch` - launches a GUI to control the car WITH SLIDERS!!!
+* `movebase_seq.launch` - lanches a series of goals paramatarised on the launch file.

 ## Notes
 - DO NOT RUN THIS IN THE REAL WORLD